 Heat loss into the ground.
 Another factor is that as conditions become colder, you lose more and more heat into the ground.
 In situations below 32°F / 0°C, the ground may well be colder than the air temperature, and may have frozen (here in Colorado, the ground in the backcountry freezes in early October).
 The temperature you need to know is the ground temperature, not the air temperature (you may want to select a campsite based on how much sun the ground receives during daylight hours - the more the better).

-In these circumstances, your sleeping mat is an extremely important component in your sleeping system.
+In cooler or cold weather, your sleeping mat is an extremely important component in your sleeping system.
 You should check the insulation value of a pad – its ‘R’-Value before you buy it (you might care to read up on the physics of sleeping mat design first here).